You've already been accepted to

 Visit Spruce Street Harbor Park

-Envisioned and planned by William Penn himself, it’s not a stretch to call Rittenhouse Square one of the most beautiful urban outdoor spaces in the United States.
-Steps away from the finest shopping and restaurants in Philadelphia, Rittenhouse is in the center of the action.
+It’s not a stretch to call Rittenhouse Square one of the most beautiful urban outdoor spaces in the United States—after all, it was envisioned and planned by William Penn himself!
+Steps away from many hot shops and restaurants in Philadelphia, Rittenhouse is the ideal spot to sit back, digest and people-watch after meeting friends for Saturday lunch.

 Philly might be known for the cheesesteak,